Darnell Mooney Player Prop Bets for NFL Week 18 | Chicago vs. Minnesota 1/9/2022

 Matchup vs. Minnesota

-- In his three matchups against the Vikings, Mooney's 38.3 receiving yards average is 16.2 less than his over/under for Sunday's game (54.5).
+- Against the Vikings, Mooney has averaged 38.3 receiving yards per game in his three career matchups, 17.2 fewer than his over/under for Sunday's game.

 - Mooney has caught a touchdown pass versus the Vikings once, but did not have multiple TDs in that game.

-- The 272.1 yards per game the Vikings are giving up through the air makes them the NFL's 28th-ranked pass defense.
+- The Vikings have the NFL's 28th-ranked pass defense this season, allowing 272.1 yards per game through the air.

-- The Vikings have given up 28 touchdowns through the air (1.8 per game).
-They are 24th in the league in that category.
+- The Vikings' defense is 24th in the NFL, conceding 1.8 passing touchdowns per game.

 Recent Performances